leon-mtz07/leon-mtz07/README.md

   - **Learn as much as I can** 📚: I’m excited to learn new things every day and become a better programmer. 🌟🚀

 - **Medium-Term Goals**:
-  - **Become proficient in Python and C++** 🐍💻: My goal is to master these languages and use them for advanced projects. 📈💪
+  - **Become proficient in Python** 🐍💻: My goal is to master these languages and use them for advanced projects. 📈💪
   - **Study on my own to become a Quant** 📚🚀: I aim to teach myself everything I need to know to work as a **Quant Trader** independently in the future. 📊💵

 ### **My Dream** 🌠